cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 serializer.archive_memory(pixels, imageSize);
 ```
-before it is copied into a host visible GPU buffer.
-In further program runs, i.e. when
-deserializing, the serializer can copy the image data directly from the cached file into a host
+Serialization happens before the memory is copied into a host visible GPU buffer.
+In further program runs, i.e. when deserializing, the serializer can copy the image data directly from the cached file into a host
-visible GPU buffer using `archive_buffer`
+visible buffer using `gvk::serializer::archive_buffer`:
 ```
 // Create host visible staging buffer for filling on host side auto sb = avk::create_buffer(